-Amina is the Engagement Coordinator for the Rift Valley Forum and the Somali Dialogue Platform.
+Amina is the Engagement Coordinator for the Rift Valley Forum and the Research Communities of Practice project.
 She has experience in strategic communications, having worked as a Communications Officer and Media Liaison Officer for local NGOs operating in Kenya and Somalia before joining RVI.

-Elizabeth Mahiri is the Programme Administrator for Education at the Rift Valley Institute.
-Previously, Liz was the editor for Ghetto Mirror, a newspaper that focuses on social, political, and economic issues in informal settlements.
-She trained slum youth in journalistic writing and photography, and empowered them to design and produce high-quality media material.
+Elizabeth Mahiri is the Communications, Digital and Knowledge Management Officer at the Rift Valley Institute.
+Previously, she was the Programme Officer for Education.
+Before coming to RVI, Liz was the editor for Ghetto Mirror, a newspaper that focuses on social, political, and economic issues in informal settlements.

 Richard joined RVI in February 2016, after working in the commercial sector for seven years as an accountant.
 He holds a Bachelor of Finance degree from Strathmore University, Nairobi, and is also a Certified Public Accountant.